Peter Saville (psychologist): Personal life and death

 He was twice married and had five children.
 Saville died on 5 January 2022, at the age of 75.

 Awards

 Saville was an Academic Fellow of The Chartered Institute of Personnel and Development (UK).

 In November 2015, Saville was awarded Lifetime Membership and Honorary Membership of the Association of Business Psychologists.

 Saville was awarded a Doctor of Science Honoris Causa (Hon.
 Dr. Sc.) for outstanding services to Occupational Psychology by Kingston University in July 2016.

-In 2001, Saville received the British Psychological Society Centenary Award for Distinguished Contributions to Professional Psychology.
+In 2001, Saville received the British Psychological Society's Centenary Award for Distinguished Contributions to Professional Psychology.

 In August 2012, the British Psychological Society awarded Saville an Honorary Fellowship, its highest award.